learn-academy-2022-golf/week-7-assessment-cibrown94/interview-questions.md

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

+As a user I can see the Home Screen of a To-Do list website As a user I can click the log in icon on the top right hand corner to login As a user I can type in my user name and password
+As a new user I typed in my username, and a password (that did not meet the requirements to create a login As new user I made an password that fit the criteria for signing into the to-do list webpage As a user I can see a plethora of to do list templates As a user I click a random to do list template
+As a user I put 3 of the 4 required fields
+As a user I cannot continue because of 4 fields must be filled out As a user I finished the field that was empty and I was able to add an item to my to do list